JanaanL/QA_System/README.md

 To run the program type the following on the command line:
 `$ python3 qa.py <input_file.txt>`

-The final project presentation can be found [here] (https://github.com/JanaanL/QA_System/blob/main/ProjectPresentation.pdf).
+The final project presentation can be found [here](https://github.com/JanaanL/QA_System/blob/main/ProjectPresentation.pdf).